 Confessions of a Detail Freak

-Hello, my name is Jenny Dalleywater, a Kent based artist, specialising in scratchboard, with domestic and wildlife animals as my main subjects, though people creep in sometimes too.
+Hello, my name is Jenny Dalleywater, initially from Kent and now living in North Yorkshire, specialising in scratchboard.
 However, I also love pastel, coloured and graphite pencils and I occasionally dabble in charcoal .
 The pattern forming here, as you might notice, is anything that doesn’t involve brushes!!

 Scratchboard is my ‘go to’ medium.
 A few years ago I had a eureka moment when I discovered this little known medium while researching on the internet.
 I say little known, as although it is much more used in the USA, Canada, Australia, China and a few other countries, here in the UK, apart from maybe dabbling in ‘scraperboard at school, most people are unaware of it and the amazing detail